casper-astro/tutorials_devel/docs/tutorials/redpitaya/tut_adc_dac.md

 The basic principle of the snap block is that it is primed by the user and then waits for a trigger at which point it captures a block of data and then waits to be primed again.
 Once primed the addr output register returns an address of 0 and will increment as data is written into the BRAMs.
 Upon completion the addr register will contain the final address.
 Reading this value will show that the capture has completed and the results may be extracted from the shared BRAMs.

 In the case of this tutorial, the arming and triggering is done via software.
 The trigger is the rst signal.
 The "we" signal on the snapshot blocks is the ADC data valid signal.
 Configure and connect the snap blocks as shown above.
-The Convert (cast) blocks should all be to 10 bits.
+The Convert (cast) blocks should all be set to 10 bits.
 The delays should be as shown above, as this aligns the data correctly.
 The following settings should be used for the bitfield snapshot blocks: storage medium should be BRAM, number of samples ("2^?") should be 10, Data width 32, all boxes unchecked except "use DSP48s to implement counters", Pre-snapshot delay should be 0.

 You should now have a complete Simulink design.
 Compare it with the complete ADC and DAC interface tutorial *.slx model provided to you before continuing if unsure.